Return to Index

 Modify Your Sexual Activities

-- Always use a latex condom.
-But, keep in mind that you can still spread genital herpes even if you use a condom.
+- Always use a latex condom—Be aware genital herpes can be spread even with condom use.
 This is because the virus can exist on skin not covered by the condom.

 Mindel A, Marks C. Psychological symptoms associated with genital herpes virus infections: epidemiology and approaches to management.
 CNS Drugs.
 2005;19(4):303-312.